As We May Think: Outlook in the use of science

 Bush urges that scientists should turn to the massive task of creating more efficient accessibility to our fluctuating store of knowledge.
 For years inventions have extended people's physical powers rather than the powers of their mind.
 He argues that the instruments are at hand which, if properly developed, will give society access to and command over the inherited knowledge of the ages.
 The perfection of these pacific instruments, he suggests, should be the first objective of our scientists.

 Through this process, society would be able to focus and evolve past the existing knowledge rather than looping through infinite calculations.
 We should be able to pass the tedious work of numbers to machines and work on the intricate theory which puts them best to use.
 If humanity were able to obtain the "privilege of forgetting the manifold things he does not need to have immediately at hand, with some assurance that he can find them again if proven important" only then "will mathematics be practically effective in bringing the growing knowledge of atomistic to the useful solution of the advanced problems of chemistry, metallurgy, and biology".
 To exemplify the importance of this concept, consider the process involved in 'simple' shopping: "Every time a charge sale is made, there are a number of things to be done.
 The inventory needs to be revised, the salesman needs to be given credit for the sale, the general accounts need an entry, and most important, the customer needs to be charged."
-Due to the convenience of the store's central device which rapidly manage thousands of these transactions, the employees may focus on the essential aspects of the department such as sales and advertising.
+Due to the convenience of the store's central device, which rapidly manages thousands of these transactions, the employees may focus on the essential aspects of the department such as sales and advertising.

-Indeed, as of today, "science has provided the swiftest communication between individuals; it has provided a record of ideas and has enabled man to manipulate and to make extracts from that record so that knowledge evolves and endures throughout the life of a race rather than of an individual".
-Improved technology has become an extension of our capabilities, much as how external hard drives function for computers so it may reserve more memory for more practical tasks.
+Indeed, "science has provided the swiftest communication between individuals; it has provided a record of ideas and has enabled man to manipulate and to make extracts from that record so that knowledge evolves and endures throughout the life of a race rather than of an individual".
+Improved technology has become an extension of our capabilities, much as how external hard drives function for computers so they may reserve memory for more practical tasks.

 Another significant role of practicality in technology is the method of association and selection.
 "There may be millions of fine thoughts, and the account of the experience on which they are based, all encased within stone walls of acceptable architectural form; but if the scholar can get at only one a week by diligent search, his synthesis are not likely to keep up with the current scene."
-Bush believes that the tools available in his time lacked this feature, but noted the emergence and development of such ideas such as the Memex, a cross referencing system.
+Bush believes that the tools available in his time lacked this feature, but noted the emergence and development of ideas such as the Memex, a cross referencing system.